Coarse-grained dynamics of transiently-bound fast linkers: Coarse-grained dynamics with fast linkers

 \subsection{General coarse-grained dynamics}

 The \homogenization approach can be extended in a straightforward way, following the averaging steps above, to more arbitrary dynamics, and we summarize effective dynamics in full generality in Table~\ref{tab:effectiveQuantities}.
 The initial forces on the slow particle in the bound $\Fb(x_s,\xl)$ and the unbound $\Fu(x_s,\xl)$ states can be arbitrary forces.
 All forces on the particle and linker should be conservative so as to define an equilibrium distribution.
-Table~\ref{tab:effectiveQuantities} then reports the general formulas for the effective binding and unbinding rates as well as the effective force on the particle in the unbound and bound states.
+Table~\ref{tab:effectiveQuantities} then reports the general formulas for the effective dynamics, effective binding and unbinding rates as well as the effective force on the particle in the unbound and bound states.
 The diffusive part of the slow particle motion is not affected by the coarse-graining procedure, since we assume diffusion coefficients do not depend on space.
 Finally, the formulas can be extended in a straightforward way to 3D dynamics, and to multiple fast linkers.
 We will show in Sec.~\ref{sec:applications} how to use these formulas with specific examples.

-Notice how each formula from Eq.~(\ref{eq:TableOn}-\ref{eq:TableOff}) can be interpreted intuitively.
+Notice how each formula from Eq.~(\ref{eq:dynamics}-\ref{eq:TableOnForce}) can be interpreted intuitively.
 The effective force in a given state or the rate of switching from that state is simply the spatial average weighted by the local probability distribution to be in that state.
-While this seems consistent \textit{a posteriori}, and consistent with detailed balance at the coarse grained level, the formulas in Eq.~(\ref{eq:TableOn}-\ref{eq:TableOff}) are not the only possible expressions for the effective rates that obey detailed balance.
-The results of Eq.~(\ref{eq:TableOn}-\ref{eq:TableOff}) are therefore not trivial.
+While this seems consistent \textit{a posteriori}, and consistent with detailed balance at the coarse grained level, the formulas in Eq.~(\ref{eq:TableOn}-\ref{eq:TableOff}) are not the only possible expressions for the effective rates that obey detailed balance and accurately describe the dynamics at lowest order in $\varepsilon$.
+The results of Eq.~(\ref{eq:dynamics}-\ref{eq:TableOnForce}) are therefore not trivial.
+Notice that in a related work a similar expression for the coarse-grained rates $\off^{\rm eff}$ and $\on^{\rm eff}$ was obtained using averaging techniques (Eq.~(6) or Eq.~(19) of Ref.~\onlinecite{PhysRevX.12.031030}).
+However, a crucial addition here is that we provide also the coarse-grained dynamics of the slow particle, through the effective equations of motion Eq.~\eqref{eq:dynamics} and effective forces Eqs.~(\ref{eq:TableOffForce}-\ref{eq:TableOnForce}).